Stvff/ArbAsm/README.md

 ```
 should do the trick.

-## Overview
+## Syntax, instructions, options
-Every statement looks like this:
+Every statement is of the form:
 ```
-<instruction mnemonic> <arguments seperated by commata>
+<instruction mnemonic(s)> <arguments seperated by commas>
 ```
 Arguments are either registers or numbers.\
-When an instruction is executed, the number it returns is printed to the screen.
+In the command line interface, when an instruction is executed, the number it returns is printed to the screen.\
 The notation of both inputs and outputs is little-endian by default, opposite of what is standard in english.
-Should one desire it any different, endianness can be changed (see the `set` mnemonic and `endia` register).
+Should one desire it any different, endianness can be changed (see the `set` mnemonic and `endian` register).

 ### Numbers
 Numbers can be of any length, and must be a string of decimal digits that may be interrupted by spaces.
 To input the sign of a number, a `+` or `-` can be placed at the end.
 The default is positive.\
 Some examples:\
-`314159265358979`, `310771-` `00003+` `1 000 000`\
+`314159265358979`, `310771-`, `00003+`, `000 000 1`\
 Once again, the notation is little-endian by default, so `00003` is thirty thousand.
 The place of the sign does not change in the different endiannesses, so in big endian notation mode, `-177013` will not be recognized and should be `177013-`.

 ### Registers